Traveling to Disney Parks during Covid-19: What you need to know before you go

 The basics

-At the moment, the Disney Parks in Hong Kong, Paris and Los Angeles are closed because of the pandemic.

-Some parks began to tentatively reopen over the summer, although restrictions are in place, with rules varying depending on each park's location.
+Those wanting to visit will need to purchase tickets in advence via a new reservation system.

+Disney's Grand Californian Hotel & Spa is set to reopen on April 29 but the Disneyland Hotel and Disney's Paradise Pier Hotel remain closed.
+No reopening date has been set.

-In Florida, most of Disney World's parks are open, and Blizzard Beach water park is due reopen on March 7.
+In Florida, most of Disney World's parks are open.
+The Blizzard Beach water park reopened on March 7.
 No reopening date has been set for Typhoon Lagoon, however.
-Disneyland Paris was originally scheduled to reopen on February 13.
-However, the park recently announced it is moving its reopening date to April 2 "due to the prevailing conditions in Europe."
+On March 31, Disney announced its annual EPCOT International Food & Wine Festival would begin July 15 and continue till November 15.
+The event features culinary highlights from various park locations.

+Hong Kong Disneyland reopened in February -- the third reopening for the park since the start of the pandemic.

+Disneyland Paris was slated to reopen on April 2.
+However, the park announced it is once again postponing its reopening.
+No new date has been announced.
+If you have a booking, you may modify your arrival date or cancel your reservation without fees.
+The park hasn't yet announced a new tentative opening.
+Though Tokyo Disneyland and Tokyo DisneySea are open, a visitor cap is reportedly in place, with each park allowing 5,000 visitors per day, excluding those who have already bought advance tickets.

 What's on offer

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 1.